AndreMIsidoro/command_line/linux/base_commands/nc/README.md

 ## Cookbook

-	Start a listening server (many times use for reverse shells, etx) nc -lvnp <port>
+Start a listening server (many times use for reverse shells, etx)
+	nc -lvnp <port>

+Send files between remote hosts:

+	Start a connectiong in the host that is going to receive the file like :

+	nc -nlvp 4444 > wget.exe

+	Send the file in the other host:

+	nc -nv <receiver_ip> <receiver_port> < wget.exe